CR-HSDC/stock-analysis/Readme.md

 ## **Overview of Project**
 This project refactors the module 2 code, to loop through all data and collect the same information.
-Efforts were made to imrove the efficiency of the refactored code, details of which are explained in the "Results" section below.
+Efforts were made to improve the efficiency of the refactored code, details of which are explained in the "Results" section below.

 ### **Purpose**
 The purpose of this project is to refactor the VBA code provided ("VBA_challenege.vbs") and to improve its executional efficiency.